qiboteam/qibolab/doc/source/tutorials/pulses.rst

 Pulses execution
 ================

-First, we create the pulse sequence that will be executed.
-We can do this by defining a :class:`qibolab.pulses.PulseSequence` object and adding different pulses (:class:`qibolab.pulses.Pulse`) through the :func:`qibolab.pulses.PulseSequence.append()` method:
+We can create pulse sequence using the Qibolab pulse API directly, defining a :class:`qibolab.sequence.PulseSequence` object and adding different pulses (:class:`qibolab.pulses.Pulse`) using the :func:`qibolab.pulses.PulseSequence.append()` method:

 .. testcode::  python